fruit of the Spirit

 The Latin Vulgate translation added three “fruits”: “forbearance” (longanimitas), “courtesy” (modestia), and “chastity” (castitas).
 This meant that all Catholic translations before app.
 1950 that were based on the Latin version also had those additional attributes (English Douay-Rheims: longanimity, modesty, chastity; Spanish Biblia Torres Amat: longanimidad, modestia, castidad etc.)

 Ronald Knox writes in his translation of the Vulgate (1946): “The Greek only mentions nine of the Twelve Fruits; viz. the first six, together with gentleness, faith, and temperateness.
 It is possible that the Latin version has accidentally included, in some cases, two renderings of the same Greek word.”
-Note that either earlier Latin versions (Vetus Latina) now the revision of the Vulgate of 1979 / 1986 (Nova Vulgata) have these attributes.
+Note that neither earlier Latin versions (Vetus Latina) nor the revision of the Vulgate of 1979 / 1986 (Nova Vulgata) have these attributes.
 (Source: Jost Zetzsche)

 See also self-control.